The best sales to shop today: Apple TV, Sur La Table, Aerogarden and more | CNN Underscored

 - The Apple iPad Mini with Wi-Fi and 64GB of storage is now $100 off, down to $299, at Walmart.

-- Keep your home smelling like a beach all year round now that Beach Escapes candles by Homesick are 20% off with the code BEACHY.
+- Keep your home smelling like a beach year-round now that Beach Escapes candles by Homesick are 20% off with the code BEACHY.

-- For today only, Otterbox is offering 20% off sitewide on phone cases, screen protectors and more, so shop before the sale is over.
+- For today only, OtterBox is offering 20% off sitewide on phone cases, screen protectors and more, so shop before the sale is over.

 - Get rid of unwanted bugs and potential bites now that Thermacell insect repellent devices are up to 30% off on Amazon.

-- Lexar memory cards and internal solid state drives are now up to 35% off on Amazon, with prices as low as $15.99.
+- Lexar memory cards and internal solid-state drives are now up to 35% off on Amazon, with prices as low as $15.99.

 - Unwind after a long day now that Renpho electric massagers and massage guns are up to 37% off on Amazon.